Netflix (NASDAQ:NFLX) PT Lowered to $300.00

-Netflix (NASDAQ:NFLX – Get Rating) had its target price cut by investment analysts at Truist Financial from $409.00 to $300.00 in a research report issued to clients and investors on Wednesday, The Fly reports.
-Truist Financial’s price objective indicates a potential upside of 37.48% from the stock’s previous close.
+Netflix (NASDAQ:NFLX – Get Rating) had its price target reduced by Evercore ISI from $525.00 to $300.00 in a research note released on Wednesday, The Fly reports.
+They currently have an in-line rating on the Internet television network’s stock.

-Several other analysts have also recently issued reports on NFLX.
-Cowen dropped their target price on Netflix from $600.00 to $590.00 in a report on Tuesday, April 12th.
-Wolfe Research dropped their target price on Netflix from $694.00 to $497.00 and set an “outperform” rating for the company in a report on Friday, January 21st.
-Cowen dropped their target price on Netflix from $600.00 to $590.00 in a report on Tuesday, April 12th.
-The Goldman Sachs Group lowered their price target on Netflix from $580.00 to $450.00 and set a “neutral” rating for the company in a report on Friday, January 21st.
-Finally, Morgan Stanley lowered their price target on Netflix from $450.00 to $425.00 and set an “equal weight” rating for the company in a report on Thursday, April 14th.
-Three investment analysts have rated the stock with a sell rating, twenty-eight have issued a hold rating and eleven have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has an average rating of “Hold” and an average price target of $386.31.
+Other equities analysts have also recently issued research reports about the company.
+Needham & Company LLC raised Netflix from an underperform rating to a hold rating in a report on Wednesday.
+Bank of America cut Netflix from a buy rating to an underperform rating and decreased their price objective for the company from $605.00 to $300.00 in a report on Wednesday.
+Citigroup upgraded Netflix from a neutral rating to a buy rating and cut their price target for the company from $595.00 to $450.00 in a research note on Monday, January 31st.
+Pivotal Research lowered Netflix from a buy rating to a sell rating and cut their price target for the company from $550.00 to $235.00 in a research note on Wednesday.
+Finally, UBS Group lowered Netflix from a buy rating to a neutral rating and set a $355.00 price target for the company. in a research note on Wednesday.
+Three research analysts have rated the stock with a sell rating, twenty-eight have given a hold rating and eleven have given a buy rating to the stock.
+According to data from MarketBeat, Netflix has a consensus rating of Hold and an average target price of $386.31.

-In other Netflix news, CEO Reed Hastings bought 46,900 shares of the firm’s stock in a transaction that occurred on Thursday, January 27th.
-The stock was purchased at an average price of $390.08 per share, for a total transaction of $18,294,752.00.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-2.68% of the stock is owned by insiders.
+In other Netflix news, CEO Reed Hastings acquired 46,900 shares of the firm’s stock in a transaction that occurred on Thursday, January 27th.
+The shares were purchased at an average cost of $390.08 per share, for a total transaction of $18,294,752.00.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+3.40% of the stock is owned by corporate insiders.

-Hedge funds have recently bought and sold shares of the stock.
-Skandinaviska Enskilda Banken AB publ increased its position in Netflix by 267.3% during the third quarter.
-Skandinaviska Enskilda Banken AB publ now owns 378,996 shares of the Internet television network’s stock worth $231,316,000 after buying an additional 275,804 shares during the period.
-Tocqueville Asset Management L.P. increased its position in Netflix by 1.1% during the third quarter.
-Tocqueville Asset Management L.P. now owns 24,905 shares of the Internet television network’s stock worth $15,201,000 after buying an additional 275 shares during the period.
-Fernbridge Capital Management LP increased its position in Netflix by 46.9% during the third quarter.
-Fernbridge Capital Management LP now owns 121,640 shares of the Internet television network’s stock worth $74,242,000 after buying an additional 38,847 shares during the period.
-Personal CFO Solutions LLC increased its position in Netflix by 11.1% during the third quarter.
-Personal CFO Solutions LLC now owns 3,040 shares of the Internet television network’s stock worth $1,855,000 after buying an additional 304 shares during the period.
-Finally, We Are One Seven LLC increased its position in Netflix by 28.5% during the third quarter.
-We Are One Seven LLC now owns 5,291 shares of the Internet television network’s stock worth $3,652,000 after buying an additional 1,174 shares during the period.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Skandinaviska Enskilda Banken AB publ lifted its holdings in Netflix by 267.3% in the third quarter.
+Skandinaviska Enskilda Banken AB publ now owns 378,996 shares of the Internet television network’s stock valued at $231,316,000 after acquiring an additional 275,804 shares during the last quarter.
+Tocqueville Asset Management L.P. lifted its stake in Netflix by 1.1% during the third quarter.
+Tocqueville Asset Management L.P. now owns 24,905 shares of the Internet television network’s stock worth $15,201,000 after purchasing an additional 275 shares in the last quarter.
+Fernbridge Capital Management LP lifted its stake in Netflix by 46.9% during the third quarter.
+Fernbridge Capital Management LP now owns 121,640 shares of the Internet television network’s stock worth $74,242,000 after purchasing an additional 38,847 shares in the last quarter.
+Personal CFO Solutions LLC lifted its stake in Netflix by 11.1% during the third quarter.
+Personal CFO Solutions LLC now owns 3,040 shares of the Internet television network’s stock worth $1,855,000 after purchasing an additional 304 shares in the last quarter.
+Finally, We Are One Seven LLC lifted its stake in Netflix by 28.5% during the third quarter.
+We Are One Seven LLC now owns 5,291 shares of the Internet television network’s stock worth $3,652,000 after purchasing an additional 1,174 shares in the last quarter.
 Hedge funds and other institutional investors own 81.37% of the company’s stock.

 About Netflix (Get Rating)